 The information within this report was collated from our employee data for 5 April 2018 and relates to our UK company Purplebricks Group plc.Download our Gender Pay Gap report

-This statement is made on behalf of Purplebricks Group Plc pursuant to the Modern Slavery Act 2015 (“the Act”) and comprises our slavery and human trafficking statement.Our structure
+The statement below is made on behalf of Purplebricks Group Plc pursuant to the Modern Slavery Act 2015 and sets out the steps that Purplebricks will take to ensure that modern slavery and human trafficking does not occur within our business or supply chain.Statutory statement

 This Policy exists to set out the responsibilities of Purplebricks Group plc and its group companies (“Purplebricks”) and those who work for, or are engaged by, us in observing and upholding our zero-tolerance position on bribery and corruption.
 It also exists to act as a source of information and guidance for those working for or engaged by Purplebricks.
 It helps them recognise and deal with bribery and corruption issues, as well as to understand their responsibilities.Policy Statement